Skip to content

 Introduction to Ice Baths and Cold Plunge Benefits

-Ice baths involve dipping in cold water at 50-60 degrees fahrenheit or lower for short durations.
+Ice baths involve dipping in cold water at 50-60 degrees Fahrenheit or lower for short durations.
 It is considered a great form of therapy that most athletes opt for to help reduce muscle soreness, inflammation, and swelling, leading to better and improved performance.

 Cold plunge therapy is not limited to athletes and gym enthusiasts.
 Other individuals can also take the plunge and experience other great health benefits, such as an improved immune system, better mental health and mood elevation, and increased metabolism.